openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 Model Optimizer is a cross-platform command-line tool that facilitates the transition between training and deployment environments, performs static model analysis, and adjusts deep learning models for optimal execution on end-point target devices.

-When using Model Optimizer, the tool assumes that you already have a deep learning model trained using one of the supported frameworks: TensorFlow, PyTorch, PaddlePaddle, MXNet, Caffe, Kaldi, or represented in ONNX format.
+When using Model Optimizer, you are assumed to already have a deep learning model that is trained using one of the supported frameworks: TensorFlow, PyTorch, PaddlePaddle, MXNet, Caffe, Kaldi, or represented in ONNX format.
 Model Optimizer produces an Intermediate Representation (IR) of the model, which can be inferred with [OpenVINO™ Runtime](../OV_Runtime_UG/openvino_intro.md).

 > **NOTE**: Model Optimizer does not infer models.
 It is an offline tool that converts a model into IR and optimizes it before the inference takes place.